eclipse-openj9/openj9-omr/doc/CodingStandard.md

 ### const pointers

-* In function arguments, temporary variables, and class data members, mark pointers as ```const``` if the data will only be read.
+* In function arguments, temporary variables, and class data members, pointers to data that will only be read should be defined as pointers to ```const``` values.
 * Mark scalar temporary variables ```const``` if they will only be read.

 Correct